 13. Artist Paintpots – Gibbon Basin

-The pots get their name from the colorful deposits that are left behind by the hot springs’ water.
-The Artist Paintpots area is especially beautiful in the fall when the leaves change color.
+The pots get their name from the colorful deposits the hot springs’ water left behind.
+The Artist Paintpots area is especially beautiful when the leaves change color in the fall.

-Visitors should be aware that the Artist Paintpots are located in a geologically active area and the ground can be unstable.
+Visitors should know that the Artist Paintpots are located in a geologically active area, and the ground can be unstable.
 There have been several incidents where people have fallen into the hot springs and been seriously injured.
-For your safety, it is best to stay on the boardwalks and follow all posted signs.
+For your safety, staying on the boardwalks and following all posted signs is best.